Lil Uzi Vert discography

-The discography of American rapper and singer Lil Uzi Vert includes four studio albums, nine extended plays (EPs), four mixtapes, and 54 singles (including 32 as a featured artist).
+The discography of American rapper and singer Lil Uzi Vert includes four studio albums, nine extended plays (EPs), five mixtapes, and 54 singles (including 32 as a featured artist).
 Lil Uzi Vert first gained recognition with their commercial mixtape Luv Is Rage (2015), which led to a recording contract with Atlantic Records under DJ Drama's imprint, Generation Now.
 A standout track from the mixtape, "7AM", spent ten weeks on the Bubbling Under R&B/Hip-Hop Singles chart, peaking at number five as of August 6, 2016.
-Their breakthrough came with the release of the mixtape Lil Uzi Vert vs. the World (2016), which peaked at number 37 on the US Billboard 200 and spent a total of 55 weeks on the chart.
+Their breakthrough came with the release of the mixtape Lil Uzi Vert vs. the World (2019), which peaked at number 37 on the US Billboard 200 and spent a total of 55 weeks on the chart.
 The mixtape also reached number 18 on the US Top R&B/Hip-Hop Albums chart and was eventually certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 1,000,000 in the United States.
 The mixtape produced three singles: "Money Longer", "Ps and Qs", and "You Was Right", with the first two entering the US Billboard Hot 100.
 Both "Money Longer" and "You Was Right" have been certified double platinum by the Recording Industry Association of America (RIAA).
-Their fourth mixtape, The Perfect LUV Tape (2016), debuted at number 55 on the US Billboard 200.
+According to a 2017 Billboard profile by Steven J. Horowitz, Lil Uzi Vert drew early attention for his genre-defying style, energetic live performances, and social-media influence, with tracks like “Money Longer” and his 1017 vs. the World collaboration achieving tens of millions of streams.Their fourth mixtape, The Perfect LUV Tape (2016), debuted at number 55 on the US Billboard 200.
 In February 2018, the mixtape was certified gold by the Recording Industry Association of America (RIAA), signifying combined sales and album-equivalent units of 500,000.
-The mixtape was supported by singles "Seven Million" and "Erase Your Social".
-Lil Uzi Vert also released a collaborative EP with Gucci Mane titled 1017 vs. the World (2016).
+Lil Uzi Vert also released a collaborative mixtape with Gucci Mane titled 1017 vs. the World (2016).